Michael-Murage/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

   BREATH and LOVE are environment variables
   The script should display the result, followed by a new line 11-binary_to_decimal converts a number from base 2 to base 10.
+12-combinations prints all possible combinations of two letters, except oo